Best Business Satellite Internet

 Kristin Cooke

-Icon Time To Read7 min read
+Icon Time To Read5 min read

 Get small business internet with satellite

-Our pick for the best business satellite internet provider is Viasat Business, thanks to its fast speeds and 96% availability rate.
-Starlink Business is a great second because of its high speeds and low latency--if you can get it.
-If you can't, better look instead at HughesNet, which can be a cost-effective solution for businesses with low data use.
+Our pick for the best business satellite internet provider is Viasat Business, thanks to its fast speeds, affordable price, and unlimited data.
+Starlink Business is a great second choice because of its high speeds and low latency, but higher price point.
+If you can't, you better look instead at Hughesnet, which can be a cost-effective solution for businesses with low data use.

 What is the best satellite internet for business?